m2mi/open_speck/README.md

 # open-speck

-Open source implementation of the Speck cipher.
-The library contains both a native C implementation for the encryption and decrytion as well as Java classes that leverage the C implementation through JNI.
+Open source implementation of the Speck block cipher.
+The library contains both a native C implementation as well as Java classes that leverage the C implementation through JNI.

 A small client is provided that publishes some basic API to validate and test the performances of the library.

+Speck is a family of lightweight block ciphers publicly released by the National Security Agency (NSA) in June 2013.
+Speck has been optimized for performance in software implementations, while its sister algorithm, Simon, has been optimized for hardware implementations.
+Speck is an add-rotate-xor (ARX) cipher.

 See https://eprint.iacr.org/2013/404.pdf for the original Simon & Speck paper.